 No. This surgery should not hurt.
 Our eye specialist in Boca Raton, FL, here at Clewner & Kelly Eye Center, will ensure that you have relaxing medication administered before the surgery, in addition to numbing medication for your eye.
 You shouldn't feel a thing during the procedure.

 Yes.
 This type of surgery is a long-term solution because your cataract is removed and replaced with a lens.
 Your natural lens cannot grow back, meaning that this surgery is a lasting solution.

 Immediately following the procedure, you won't be able to drive.
 You may experience some discomfort for a few days after, but it should subside.
 Do not wear makeup for at least a week.
 For other restrictions, be sure to talk to our eye doctors.

 If ignored, cataracts can significantly affect your daily activities and gradually lead to total blindness.
 Thankfully, with the help of laser cataract surgery at Clewner & Kelly Eye Center, you could become cataract-free and regain your eyesight.
-Our team encourages those who have been diagnosed with cataracts to call our Boca Raton, FL practice as soon as possible for a one-on-one visit with an expert ophthalmologist who will detail each of your options and ease your mind about having laser cataract surgery.
+Our team encourages those who have been diagnosed with cataracts to call our Boca Raton, FL practice as soon as possible for a one-on-one visit with an expert ophthalmologist who will detail each of your laser cataract operations in Boca Raton, FL and ease your mind about having laser cataract surgery.